IceBytes/sandy/README.md

 ## Full Example

-example of use all features in the library
+An example showcasing the use of slugs in routing:

 ```rust
 use sandy::Server;